aadityaagrawal/Institute-ID-Card/README.md

 # Institute-Id-Card
-This app will show you your virtual Id card provided by the Institute in which you are enrolled.
+This app will show you your virtual ID card provided by the Institute in which you are enrolled.

 ## Getting Started